I live in Park Slope, and for a long time, I did not understand a strange pedestrian phenomenon that was observable outside my apartment.

 I was intrigued.

-It is however in the night time that the walk’s secret is revealed.
-As the ambient light dims, and the warm yellow lights start popping up from within the houses, the insides of the apartments are brought into sharp clarity.
-Inside, amidst tastefully furnished residences, lining the walls that have subtly curated artworks hung upon them, are bookcases.
-Every house features excellent specimens, with well-read books, stacked and overflowing.
-I know they are well read for a couple of reasons.
-Spines of library books, most probably from the nearby formidable Brooklyn Library, with their oversized zebra code, shows that there is a rotating flow of books in the house.
-Then there is the placement of the bookshelf that indicates that the bookshelf is built for use and not just aesthetics.
-Such clues generally align and I have concluded that readership is rife in the area.
-I consider myself well read, but I would be hardpressed to claim I am above the average in Park Slope.
+As the ambient light dims and the warm yellow lights start popping up from within the houses, the insides of the apartments are brought into sharp clarity.
+Inside are bookcases amidst tastefully furnished residences, lining the walls that have subtly curated artworks hung upon them.
+Every house features excellent specimens, with well-worn books stacked and overflowing.
+I know they are well-read for a couple of reasons.
+Spines of library books, most probably from the nearby formidable Brooklyn Library, with their oversized zebra code, show a rotating flow of books in the house.
+Then, there is the placement of the bookshelf, which indicates that the bookshelf is built for use and not just aesthetics.
+Such clues generally align, and I have concluded that readership is rife in the area.
+I consider myself well-read, but I would be hard-pressed to claim I am above the average in Park Slope.

 It also talks to the advantage of the rich that reading and books have such a place of prominence and status, already giving the young inhabitants of these houses a leg up in a society where the facade of deep knowledge has its unquestionable social premiums.